Azure/Azure-Sentinel/Solutions/Dataminr Pulse/Playbooks/DataminrPulseAlertEnrichment/README.md

 #### d.
 Configurations in Microsoft Sentinel

-1. In Microsoft Sentinel, one should have deployed [ASimNetworkSession](https://github.com/Azure/Azure-Sentinel/tree/master/Parsers/ASimNetworkSession), [ASimDns](https://github.com/Azure/Azure-Sentinel/tree/master/Parsers/ASimNetworkSession), [ASimWebSession](https://github.com/Azure/Azure-Sentinel/tree/master/Parsers/ASimNetworkSession) & [imFileEvent](https://github.com/Azure/Azure-Sentinel/tree/master/Parsers/ASimNetworkSession) ASIM parsers.
-2. In Microsoft Sentinel, Configure the analytic rules to trigger an incident based on data available in ASimNetworkSession, ASimDns, ASimWebSession & imFileEvent.
+1. In Microsoft Sentinel, Configure the analytic rules to trigger an incident.
+  * Analytic Rule must contain atleast one of the below fields mapped in Custom Details to successfully run this playbook.
+    * DstDomain
+    * DstHostname
+    * DstIpAddr
+    * DstMacAddr
+    * SrcDomain
+    * SrcFileMD5
+    * SrcFileSHA1
+    * SrcFileSHA256
+    * SrcFileSHA512
+    * SrcHostname
+    * SrcIpAddr
+    * SrcMacAddr
+    * TargetFileMD5
+    * TargetFileSHA1
+    * TargetFileSHA256
+    * TargetFileSHA512
+    * Url
-3. In Microsoft Sentinel, Configure the automation rules to trigger the playbook.
+2. In Microsoft Sentinel, Configure the automation rules to trigger the playbook.
-  >> * Go to Microsoft Sentinel -> <your workspace> -> Automation
+  * Go to Microsoft Sentinel -> <your workspace> -> Automation
-  >> * Click on **Create** -> **Automation rule**
+  * Click on **Create** -> **Automation rule**
-  >> * Provide name for your rule
+  * Provide name for your rule
-  >> * In Analytic rule name condition, select 4 analytic rules which you have created related to ASIM parsers.
+  * In Analytic rule name condition, select analytic rule which you have created.
-  >> * In Actions dropdown select **Run playbook**
+  * In Actions dropdown select **Run playbook**
-  >> * In second dropdown select your deployed playbook
+  * In second dropdown select your deployed playbook
-  >> * Click on **Apply**
+  * Click on **Apply**
-  >> * Save the Automation rule.
+  * Save the Automation rule.